GHASS19/Feature_Engineering/README.md

 ![image](https://user-images.githubusercontent.com/86930309/230740271-ad0902e2-094b-4d4f-844c-089b737f93e4.png)

 In this notebook, we'll work with Featuretools to develop an automated feature engineering workflow for the customer churn dataset.
-The end outcome is a function that takes in a dataset and label times for customers and builds a feature matrix that can be used to train a machine learning model
+The end outcome is a function that takes in a dataset and label times for customers and builds a feature matrix that can be used to train a machine learning model.

 ## 1. Import Libraries